JetBrains/teamcity-documentation/topics/build-cache.md

 The "Build Cache" feature allows build configurations to publish specific files produced during a build run (for example, downloaded [npm](nodejs.md) packages or [Maven local repository artifacts](https://maven.apache.org/guides/introduction/introduction-to-repositories.html)).
 Published caches can be reused during subsequent builds by the same configuration that published them, or other configurations.
 This technique optimizes and accelerates building routines.

-> Build Cache is currently available as an experimental feature and may be changed in future releases.
->
-{type="warning"}

 ## Common Information

 ### Cache Publishers and Consumers